pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

     expr_term = ( LPAR + expr + RPAR | PATTERN )

-    expr \<\< operatorPrecedence(expr_term,
+    expr << operatorPrecedence(expr_term,
         [
          (NOT_OP, UNARY, opAssoc.RIGHT),
          (AND_OP, BINARY, opAssoc.LEFT),
          (OR_OP, BINARY, opAssoc.LEFT),
         ]).setParseAction( printer )

-    search \<\< ZeroOrMore( expr )
+    search << ZeroOrMore( expr )

-This works fine if there's a & or | between all terms of the expressions.
-However, in reality, some of the &'s are implied and are missing from the string.
+This works fine if there's a `&` or `|` between all terms of the expressions.
+However, in reality, some of the `&`'s are implied and are missing from the string.
 So a real search expression might look like: